Maffsie/fuzzlr/README.md

 fuzzlr
 ======

 Easy-ish(?) way to set up a system for proxying netflix traffic to other countries, a-la unblock-us.
+Allows for per-machine, end-user toggleable enabling/disabling.

 Requirements
 ============